The most recent was last year, when the St. Louis Blues defeated the Boston Bruins 4-1 at TD Garden to win their first championship.

 That was more than enough support for goalie Gump Worsley, who made 20 saves.
 It was the first of four championships in a span of five seasons for the Canadiens.
 Beliveau, who had 10 points (five goals, five assists) in the seven-game series, was the first winner of the new Conn Smythe Trophy.

 1964: Toronto Maple Leafs 4, Detroit Red Wings 0

-The 1964 Cup Final was the first in nine years to go the distance and the Maple Leafs, like the 2019 Bruins, had to win Game 6 on the road to get there.
+The 1964 Cup Final was the first in nine years to go the distance and the Maple Leafs had to win Game 6 on the road to get there.
 Bob Baun's overtime goal sent the series back to Maple Leaf Gardens for the deciding game.

 The euphoria of that victory helped to carry the two-time defending champion Maple Leafs to victory in Game 7.
 Andy Bathgate gave Toronto a 1-0 lead 3:04 into the first period.
 Dave Keon, Red Kelly and George Armstrong broke the game open with third-period goals, and Johnny Bower made 33 saves to become the first goalie with a Game 7 shutout The Maple Leafs won their third consecutive championship.

 1955: Detroit Red Wings 3, Montreal Canadiens 1

 The defending champion Red Wings completed the first Cup Final to see the home team win all seven games by defeating the Canadiens at Olympia Stadium.